Ishmael Bernal: Activism

 Bernal had been an activist since university, when he was a member of the Student Cultural Association of the University of the Philippines.
 After graduation, he became involved in Kabataang Makabayan.
-He protested film censorship and was part of the Free the Artist movement and the Concerned Artists of the Philippines.
+He protested film censorship and was part of the Free the Artist Movement and the Concerned Artists of the Philippines.

 His films, including those he directed during the dictatorship of Ferdinand Marcos, were also known for bearing feminist and social realist themes.

 Achievements

-He won the Urian for best director four times for Dalawang Pugad, Isang Ibon (Two Nests, One Bird), 1977; Broken Marriage, 1983; Hinugot sa Langit (Wrenched From Heaven), 1985; and Pahiram ng Isang Umaga (Lend Me One Morning), 1989; and the best screenplay for City After Dark, 1980.
-His film Pagdating sa Dulo, won for him the FAMAS for best screenplay award while Himala (Miracle), 1982, garnered nine major awards in the Metro Manila Film Festival.
+He won the Gawad Urian Award for Best Director four times for Dalawang Pugad, Isang Ibon (Two Nests, One Bird), 1977; Broken Marriage, 1983; Hinugot sa Langit (Wrenched From Heaven), 1985; and Pahiram ng Isang Umaga (Lend Me One Morning), 1989; and the best screenplay for City After Dark, 1980.

+His film Pagdating sa Dulo won him the FAMAS Award for Best Screenplay, while Himala (Miracle) garnered nine major awards in the 1982 Metro Manila Film Festival.
 In that same year, Bernal was chosen by the Manunuri ng Pelikulang Pilipino as the Most Outstanding Filmmaker of the Decade 1971–1980.
 Among the 10 best films chosen by the critics, five were his.
 These include Pagdating sa Dulo, Nunal sa Tubig, Manila by Night, Himala and Hinugot sa Langit.
 He was also hailed as Director of the Decade by the Catholic Mass Media Awards (CMMA).

 Bernal also won the CMMA Best Director Award (1983), the Bronze Hugo Award in the Chicago International Film Festival (1983) for the movie Himala.
 The Cultural Center of the Philippines presented him the Gawad CCP Para sa Sining for film in 1990.
 In 1993, he received the ASEAN Cultural Award in Communication Arts in Brunei Darrussalam.

 His Nunal sa Tubig (A Speck in the Water), Aliw (Pleasure) and Relasyon (The Affair) was among the 25 Filipino films shown in New York from July 31 to August 1999, organized by the Film Society of Lincoln Center, in partnership with the Philippine Centennial Commission, the Cultural Center of the Philippines, IFFCOM, the Philippine Information Agency, the Consulate General of the Philippines in New York and the Philippine Centennial Coordinating Council - Northeast USA.
 This series of Filipino films were presented at the Walter Reade Theater of the Lincoln Center, in celebration of the 100th year of Philippine Independence.